 We’d already burned through most of our investment on the previous business and we sort of went to the mattresses so they say, dug down deep, and started frantically building a completely new business.
 In every way, you can imagine there was there was it was just completely different, and that took us several months to get right.

 Ric: We had a very basic MVP I would say in September.
-We were still doing everything manually with a client, sending them to Panda London to get a digital signature, then getting our developer to actually integrate live into their system.
+We were still doing everything manually with a client, manually emailing them to secure a digital signature, then getting our developer to actually integrate them live into their system.
 It was a complete mess and an absolute nightmare for Tom Rickey.

 He had to deal with the brunt of that customer pain and if you’re trying to grow a business you’re trying to grow a SaaS business and you don’t have a SaaS, it’s an absolute headache.
 So, putting a long story short, we pivoted and it wasn’t until September time that we started finding out who our customer persona was.
 Then really digging deep into that during October and November, probably gaining traction in December.

 It’s all still in its early stages but we’re very thankful we’ve got some great investors, and there are some other people behind us or in the wider team that are helping us to really dig deep.
 We’re all now about to hit the traction stage trying to grow it as fast as possible and getting some incredible brands joining.

 Extreme TV, which is international, they just joined with their new product, which is going live shortly.
 We have Swisse, which is Australia’s biggest vitamin brand.
 Who else?
 Karma drinks!
 There’s just a ton of amazing clients that have really got behind this very quickly and so hopefully this year’s gonna be better than last year.
 As long as there isn’t a lockdown number 3 or 4!
 Fingers crossed.